keybase/book-content/01-account/01-devices.md

 {% set section_title = "Devices" %}

 ## Devices make your account more secure
+Tip: Add multiple devices and paper keys to your account to ensure its security.

 When you create your Keybase account, Keybase creates a key pair for your account and the device—your phone or computer—that you sign up with.

 The public key is uploaded to Keybase’s servers and is publicly available.
 The private key lives only on your device.
 This means that no one else can access your account—or anything shared through it—without having your device (not even Keybase).